How much time do I have to make a claim against my bank?

-If expiry of the limitation deadline is imminent, it may be necessary to issue proceedings protectively or seek the agreement of the Defendant to a ‘standstill agreement’, which would effectively extend the deadline on terms agreed.
-If you are concerned that you may be up against the clock, we recommend that you seek independent legal advice as soon as possible, in order to protect your position.
+If expiry of the limitation deadline is imminent, it may be necessary to issue proceedings protectively or seek the agreement of the Defendant to a ‘standstill agreement’, which would effectively extend the deadline on terms agreed upon by both parties.
+If you are concerned that you may be up against the clock, we recommend that you seek specialist legal advice as soon as possible, in order to protect your position.

 Otherwise, the first step when considering a claim is to attempt to seek redress from your Bank through their internal complaints procedure.

-If you are dissatisfied with the outcome of your complaint, there may then be two key options available for you to consider, should you wish to progress the matter.
+If you are dissatisfied with the outcome of your complaint against your bank, there may be two key options available for you to consider, should you wish to progress the matter.
 The first is to make a submission to the Financial Ombudsman Service (“FOS”).
 The second is to issue your claim at court and litigate.
-Both have different approaches to dealing with cases and some cases may be more suitable to one option than the other, so it is important to discuss your options with a specialist legal adviser.
+Both have different approaches to dealing with cases and some cases may be more suitable to one option than the other, so it is important to discuss your options with a specialist legal adviser to make the best decision.
 It is also important to be aware that both options have different time limits for bringing claims.